Outflows from Baby Star Affect Nearby Star Formation

 Baby stars (protostars) form due to the collapse of dense cores of gas and dust.
 At the same time, some of the material is ejected by the protostar.
 This phenomenon is called molecular outflow and shows a bipolar and collimated structure.
 The extension of the molecular outflow can be more than a million times bigger than the protostar.
 The molecular outflow is much easier to find than the compact and embedded protostar itself, hence searching for outflows can be a powerful tool to explore the birthplaces of protostars.

 The majority of stars form together with other stars in a crowded environment called a cluster formation.
 Theoretical studies predict that the outflows within the star forming cluster play an important role and can themself trigger (or at least facilitate) further star-formation activity.
 Alternatively, ongoing star formation could be disrupted by neighboring molecular outflows.
 Although star formation in a cluster environment is common, observational studies that spatially resolve the individual protostars within the cluster are still limited because the target sources are located relatively far from us.
-ALMA (Atacama Large Millimeter/submillimeter Array) is a powerful instrument to resolve gas and dust distributions and reveal the complex star formation processes in cluster forming regions.
+The Atacama Large Millimeter/submillimeter Array (ALMA) is a powerful instrument to resolve gas and dust distributions and reveal the complex star formation processes in cluster forming regions.

 Asako Sato, a graduate student at Kyushu University in Japan, and her team used ALMA to observe the regions FIR 3 and FIR 4 in the Orion Molecular Cloud -2 (OMC-2).
 OMC-2 is one of the nearest cluster forming regions, located at the distance of 1400 light-years away in the constellation Orion.
 They investigated the spatial distribution of dust and the gaseous carbon monoxide (CO) and silicon monoxide (SiO).
 The dust is one of the fundamental compositions to form dense material, hence a good tracer of dense cores, where protostar formation happens.
 CO is the second most abundant molecule in the Universe after the hydrogen molecule.
 CO emits strong signals in the millimeter wavelength regime and is a good tracer of molecular outflows.
 Emission from SiO is used to trace powerful shocked regions.
 A collision such as between bipolar molecular outflows and surrounding material strips silicon (Si) atoms from dust grains, which then react with oxygen (O) to form SiO.
 Thanks to ALMA’s high-sensitivity, this study detected twice as many molecular outflows as compared to the previous studies in the FIR 3 and FIR 4 regions.